SeniorMars/seniormars.com/content/posts/complexity.md

 This is a different kind of hardness than "the circuit is big" or "you need many queries."
 It's about the *logical certificates* themselves.

-And here's the kicker: Cook-Reckhow (1979) proved that if there exists a proof system where every tautology has polynomial-size proofs, then $\text{NP} = \text{coNP}$ [^5].
+MOreover, Cook-Reckhow (1979) proved that if there exists a proof system where every tautology has polynomial-size proofs, then $\text{NP} = \text{coNP}$ [^5].
 So proving lower bounds for increasingly strong proof systems is a path toward separating complexity classes.
 We've done it for Resolution, Cutting Planes, bounded-depth Frege.
 For general Frege (standard propositional logic)?
 Still open.

 ## Kolmogorov Complexity